72nd/nocopy/README.md

 # nocopy

+**Important: The [release of NocoDB 0.90.0](https://github.com/nocodb/nocodb/releases/tag/0.90.0) introduced some breaking API changes which are currently not implemented by nocopy.
+Thus this repository is currently archived.**

 Very simple REST client library for the Airtable alternative [NocoDB](https://nocodb.com/) with the optional ability of using [pydanitc](https://pydantic-docs.helpmanual.io/) models.

 This by far not a complete implementation of the API.
 The project is the direct result of my needs for managing a project which uses NocoDB.
 The current state can be seen in the [todo](todo.md) document.
 You're welcome to extend and enhance this library.